aidenywl/data-mining-property-prices/README.md

 `Notebooks`:

 We organize our notebooks around the tasks we complete in our report.
 Notebooks are in `/src/`.
+Each of our notebooks contain all the models code in one file.

-* `approach1.ipnyb`: contains the code for approach 1
+* `Approach 1.ipnyb`: contains the code for approach 1
-* `approach2a.ipnyb`: contains the code for approach 2A
+* `Approach 2A.ipnyb`: contains the code for approach 2A
-* `approach2b.ipnyb`: contains the code for approach 2B
+* `Approach 2B.ipnyb`: contains the code for approach 2B
+* `Approach 3A.ipnyb`: contains the code for approach 3A
-* `approach3a.ipnyb`: contains the code for approach 3a
+* `Approach 3B.ipnyb`: contains the code for approach 3A
-* `eda.ipnyb`: contains the code for our exploratory data anlysis and for generating the charts used in our report
+* `EDA.ipnyb`: contains the code for our exploratory data anlysis and for generating the charts used in our report
+* `feature_analysis`.ipnyb: contains the code for feature analysis

 `Library Code`: